 Accreditation actions must be consistent across all programs and institutions.
 Accreditation actions must be consistent with actions given for other programs with similar shortcomings (Concern, Weakness, Deficiency).
-Throughout the ABET Accreditation Process, there are multiple checkpoints to ensure consistency.
+The ABET Accreditation Process includes multiple checkpoints to ensure consistency.

 Sample Situations Quiz